min2ha/ukwa-site/content/target/55843/index.en.md

   "subject": null
 }

-# Independent, The: Addiction soars as online gambling hits £2bn mark

 An article suggesting that more people could become addicted to online gambling as revenue hits £2bn mark